eluinstra/ebms-admin/versioned_docs/version-2.19.x/ebms-core/properties.md

 ### JMS

- JMS can be used by the [DeliveryTaskHandler](#deliverytaskhandler), the [DeliveryManager](#deliverymanager) and the [EventListener](#eventlistener).
+ JMS can be used by the [DeliveryTaskHandler](#deliverytaskhandler), the [MessageServiceHandler](#deliverymanager) and the [EventListener](#eventlistener).
 By default the `jms.brokerURL=vm://localhost` setting starts a persistent ActiveMQ broker that stores its data in the folder `activemq-data` and is reachable through `vm://localhost`.
 To use a diffent (external) ActiveMQ broker configure `jms.brokerURL`.
 You can also start an internal ActiveMQ broker by setting `jms.broker.start=true` and set the path to the broker's configuration file in `jms.broker.config`.
 You can find the default ActiveMQ configuration file [here](https://github.com/eluinstra/ebms-core/blob/ebms-core-@ebms.branch.version@/src/main/resources/nl/clockwork/ebms/activemq.xml).
 If you are using this configuration file, the broker's data is stored in the folder `data`.

 :::info
 When [`deliveryTaskHandler.type`](#deliverytaskhandler) is set to `JMS` configure the ActiveMQ broker with `schedulerSupport="true"`